 What this means is that your table can update as issues are created and edited, thereby giving you complete visibility on how tasks are progressing by assignee, by project, or across your organization.
 What’s more, it saves on the need for any manual data entry work.

 Driving Tables enable you to create stand-alone tables that aren’t connected to issues.
 The driving table can then be used as a data source for your grid or you can use it as a hub to export data to an external database, to then be reused elsewhere.
-This makes it easy to collate information from across your Jira instance and to then quickly and easily export for use in your organization.
+This makes it easy to collate information from across your Jira instance and to then quickly and easily export it for use in your organization.

 One example use case would be to use Jira as a central repository for your products/services price list, allowing you to link issues and service desk queries straight to the always-up-to-date index while synching the list with external resources and applications.